techieworkshop/coding-challenge-discount-bill/README.md

-# TechieWorkshop - Coding Challenge on billing discount
+# TechieWorkshop - Coding Challenge to get Discount on bill
 A coding challenge to get bill after applying discount based on customer type and amount